 Universal Design (often inclusive design): Refers to broad-spectrum ideas meant to produce buildings, products and environments that are inherently accessible to older people, people without disabilities, and people with disabilities.
-Universal design features include curb cuts or sidewalk ramps, zero or not step entries essential for people in wheelchairs but also used by all, are a common example.
+Universal design features include curb cuts or sidewalk ramps, zero or no-step entries essential for people in wheelchairs but also used by all.
 Cabinets with pull-out shelves, kitchen counters at several heights to accommodate different tasks and postures, low or no step showers, electrical outlet placement mid-wall, and door handles versus knobs are other examples of universal design characteristics.